Twin-width of random graphs: Introduction

-Second, we focus on the situation when $p$ is a non-zero constant.
-Each of Theorems~\ref{thm:ahko} or \ref{thm:main3} tells us that the twin-width of $G(n,p)$ grows linearly in $n$ for this case, but these theorems do not decide the coefficient of the linear term in $\tww(G(n,p))$.
-We show that there is a threshold $p^*\approx 0.4013$ such that if $0<p<p^*$, then there exists $c>0$ depending on $p$ such that with high probability,
+Second, we focus on the situation when~$p$ is a nonzero constant.
+Each of Theorems~\ref{thm:ahko} or \ref{thm:main3} tells us that the twin-width of $G(n,p)$ grows linearly in~$n$ for this case, but these theorems do not decide the coefficient of the linear term in $\tww(G(n,p))$.
+We show that there is a threshold $p^*\approx 0.4013$ such that if $0<p<p^*$, then there exists $c>0$ depending on $p$ such that with high probability, \begin{linenomath*} \end{linenomath*} and if $p^*<p\le1/2$, then with high probability, \begin{linenomath*} \end{linenomath*} proving that the lower bound given by Theorem~\ref{thm:ahko} is tight up to the first-order term in this case, and furthermore we also determine the second-order term of $\tww(G(n,p))$.
+We were told that Behague et al.~\cite{private} independently studied the twin-width of~$G(n,p)$.